 Start the moment you open your eyes.
 Think of three things you are truly grateful for and why.
 Create a gratitude journal.
 If you need reminders, put gratitude notes all around your house and in your car, and at work.
 Remind yourself of the abundance in your life.
 Do this every day for a week and see how the world changes around you, and especially inside you.
 Everything becomes lighter and brighter.
 Positivity and joy will shine through all that you do.
 When you are thankful for the experiences you have had, the people with whom you’ve connected, and all that you have brought into this world in your very being, you will draw more and more things into your life for which to be grateful, and the circle of gratitude continues.

 As I said earlier, being a perfectionist has really challenged me to take a hard look at myself, and when I see that I’m being hard on myself, or negative about a situation, I center myself back into the gratitude circle, and I know that I am closer to peace, acceptance, and hope.
 No need to worry about the things we don’t understand, for those are the things that bring us the opportunity to learn and grow.
 Neither focus on the things you lack, but appreciate the opportunity to have something for which to strive for.
 Be thankful for each challenge you encounter for it gives you strength and prepares you for the next stage of your life’s journey.
 Know that the desires of the heart are always available, once you are open to receiving them.
 With gratitude, we see the riches the universe offers in every moment!

 Have an attitude of gratitude and IN ALL THINGS, GIVE THANKS!

-With thanksgiving around the corner, it’s the perfect time to share what your grateful for.
+With Thanksgiving around the corner, it’s the perfect time to share what you’re grateful for.
 Comment & share below what ways you cultivate gratitude in your life and share with us all the abundance you’ve received this past year.
 Stay tuned :)